Birmingham-AI/realtime-vector/README.md

 - [ ] Create a sample project that highlights the power of Timescale's pgai extension, demonstrating the ability to vectorize data within PostgreSQL.
-- [ ] Create a sample project that highlights the power of Hasura DDN Pacha, allowing realtime authorized queries across data sources.
+- [ ] Create a sample project that highlights the power of Hasura DDN, allowing realtime authorized queries across data sources.

 ## Project architecture